daslikescpp/EzFncsTester/README.md

 # How To Use
-Using EzFncsTester IS VERY Easy.
-All You Need Is An Executor That Can Run Loadstrings And HTTPGET And Run The Code From [Here.](ezfncstester.lua)
+You Can Check What Functions Your Exploit Supports By Running The Script [Here.](ezfncstester.lua)